benbalter/benbalter.github.com/_posts/2011-04-27-fair-use-excerpting-and-copying-content-in-the-internet-ecosystem.md

 ---
-title: 'Fair Use, Excerpting, and Copying Content in the Internet Ecosystem'
+title: Fair Use, Excerpting, and Copying Content in the Internet Ecosystem
 description: The Internet's *laissez-faire* Internet ecosystem of liberal excerpting is often at odds with both traditional media and the law.
 ---